c0mplh4cks/monitarp/README.md

 ## How to use?
-Place the files inside the same directory. run `sudo python3 monitarp.py` to use the program with default options.
+Place the files inside the same directory and run `sudo python3 monitarp.py` to use the program with default options.